Requirements for Membership

 By answering this way, Jesus taught that physical birth is not the same as the new birth.
 The new birth was something quite different.
 Man had to be "born of water and of the Spirit."

 What is Water Baptism?

-Being immersed in water pictures the death of Jesus Christ dying for our sins.
-Being raised from the water is a portrayal of Jesus' resurrection in which He conquered sin and death.
-Thus, being baptized by immersion, the believer visually shows the spiritual death, burial, and resurrection of the believer's life.
-Baptism emphasizes to the new believer, and to those who witness the baptism, that as a Christian and child of God the Christian now is to live a godly life, resisting sin, and not giving it a place in their lives.
+Being immersed in water portrays the death of Jesus Christ as he died for our sins.
+Being raised from the water is a portrayal of Jesus' resurrection, through which he conquered sin and death.
+Thus, baptism by immersion visually shows the spiritual death, burial, and resurrection of the believer's life.
+Baptism emphasizes to the new believer, and to those who witness the baptism, that as a Christian and child of God, the Christian is a new creation and will now live a godly life through the power of the Holy Spirit who lives in them.

 Water baptisms are held throughout the year, but generally correspond to the Membership Class for church membership.
 For more information or to submit an application to get baptized, please visit our Baptism Page.

 The Membership Class is held to lay a solid, biblical foundation for spiritual nourishment and growth.
 For both new and mature Christians, this class works through the systematic teaching of the Word of God, so each one may understand their position in Christ and become a functioning member of the body - locally and at large.
 Classes are held on one day for one hour.